balsigergil/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/README.md

 >        |-- task 3
 >        |-- ...
 >    ```

->
+TODO

 > 2. Give the answer to the question about the existing problem with the current solution.

-Pas de problèmes lol
+Pas de problèmes lol TODO

 > 3. Give an explanation on how `Serf` is working.
 Read the official website to get more details about the `GOSSIP` protocol used in `Serf`.
 Try to find other solutions that can be used to solve similar situations where we need some auto-discovery mechanism.

+TODO

 ## Task 3: React to membership changes

 **Deliverables**:

 > 1. Provide the docker log output for each of the containers: `ha`, `s1` and `s2`.
 Put your logs in the `logs` directory you created in the previous task.

+See files `1-ha.logs  2-s1.logs  3-ha-after-s1-started.logs  4-s2.logs` in `logs/task3/`

 > 2. Provide the logs from the `ha` container gathered directly from the `/var/log/serf.log` file present in the container.
 Put the logs in the `logs` directory in your repo.

+See file `5-ha-serf.log` in `logs/task3/`